The Warbands of Mordheim

 What manner of men come to Mordheim?
 What manner of men do not!
 To the tattered encampments that lie around Mordheim come men from every state in the Empire, from Middenheim and the city of Ulric to Marienburg by the Western Ocean, from Sylvania and Wissenland and every state between.
 Some come for obtuse reasons of their own, but most come for one purpose only – to make their fortune.
 The largest portion of these mercenary adventurers are hired by the pretenders to the Imperial throne, the Counts of Middenheim, Marienburg and the Reikland, three patrons who are by far the richest and most ambitious contenders for power.
 Indeed these three are such bitter rivals that it is rare to find men from different places even encamped together, and practically unheard of to find men from one land fighting in the same warband as men from another.

-As we trod that well beaten track into the City of the Damned we passed them banging from the crosses to which they had been nailed in long procession by the roadside.
+As we trod that well beaten track into the City of the Damned we passed them hanging from the crosses to which they had been nailed in long procession by the roadside.
 We walked then that avenue of broken corpses whose eyes yet followed us, whose heads turned as they addressed us thus in thin, dead words, ‘Turn back... turn back... turn back’.

 Of the other claimants to the throne the Count of Sylvania, Count von Carstein, is the most powerful but such is his reputation few are tempted by his gold.
 For he is said to practice occult heresies of the most abominable nature, drinking the blood of men and raising the dead with foul necromancy.
 His minions are strange and sly, and though they skulk in shadow and hide from honest daylight they too can be found in Mordheim.
 Few suspect the true nature of his, save perhaps the Witch Hunters who trust no one, and for the moment, at least, he remains just another contender for the throne of Sigmar.